Understand the threat before starting the removal of WordPress redirect hack removal process

 Step 2: Check .htaccess

-One of the common files that get infected by malicious codes is the .htaccess file.
+One of the common files that get infected by a malicious code is the .htaccess file.

-You can expect to find a redirecting code looking like this:
+You can expect to find a code redirecting to another site that looks like this:

 Step 3: Check wp-config.php

 Next, you’ll want to check your wp-config.php file, as you might already know this file is essential for establishing the connection between your WordPress website files and the database, this is usually the primary file that gets targeted the most.

 You need to look for codes that are odd and are not often present in the default wp-config file of WordPress.
 Some examples of these codes: